tanya-batra/codeeasily-demo/README.md

 # codeeasily-demo
 it is my first code
+author tanya